ChrisMoller/libquat/README.md

 ## Examples

-test.cc tests all of the above and can be used as boilerplate for usage.  rot.cc is a testcase for 3-space rotation.
+quattest.cc tests all of the above and can be used as boilerplate for usage.
+./quattest -a dumps all the tests.
+(That was the basis for the "make check" expects file.)  rot.cc is a testcase for 3-space rotation.

+## Installation

+./autogen.sh

+make

+sudo make install